maykinmedia/zgw-consumers/docs/model_fields.rst

 ``ServiceUrlField`` handles storage and access to the external urls.

-If you need to store external API urls in the database and you already use ``zgw_consumers.Serivce`` model consider using ``ServiceUrlField`` instead of regular Django ``UrlField``. ``ServiceUrlField`` separates url into base and relative parts and stores them in two database fields:
+If you need to store external API urls in the database and you already use ``zgw_consumers.Service`` model consider using ``ServiceUrlField`` instead of regular Django ``UrlField``. ``ServiceUrlField`` separates url into base and relative parts and stores them in two database fields: